LeeYN-43/Clover/README.md

 - [x] Release finetune code
 - [x] Release finetune configs
 - [ ] Release finetune model
+- [ ] Release installation and usage command

 # Citation
 If you find this work useful in your research, please consider cite: